pgailinas/videoqa-representation-comparison/docs/Results_and_Insights.md

 **How does the quality of the underlying video representation influence downstream VideoQA performance under a common evaluation framework?**

-Representation quality proved to be the dominant factor influencing downstream VideoQA performance.
-Semantically aligned pretrained CLIP representations consistently outperformed reconstruction-based autoencoder representations, while additional classifier training reduced training loss but not validation accuracy.
-These results indicate that future improvements are more likely to come from better representation learning and semantic alignment than from increasingly complex prediction methods.
+The hybrid experiment demonstrated that representation quality, rather than representation quantity, was the dominant factor influencing downstream VideoQA performance.
+Although combining pretrained CLIP and reconstruction-based autoencoder representations increased the amount of available representation information, the resulting hybrid representation remained substantially less effective than pretrained CLIP alone.
+These results suggest that future improvements require semantically richer learned representations rather than simply combining heterogeneous representation sources.

 ---